nojnhuh/cluster-api-provider-azure/docs/proposals/20231122-automate-aks-features.md

 options where CAPZ would need to be aware of the set of disallowed fields for each ASO API version that a user could use.

+Similarly, CAPZ's webhooks are also better able to validate and default the ASO configuration and ensure fields like ManagedCluster's `spec.owner` that should not be modified by users are set correctly.

 #### Decision

 We are opting to move forward with [Option 4].
 That approach is most consistent with how the API is defined today and would make for the smoothest transition for users.

 ### Security Model

+One possible concern is that with little oversight as to what fields defined in the AKS API ultimately become exposed in the CAPZ API, bad actors may become able to modify certain sensitive configuration by way of CAPZ's AzureManagedControlPlane which was not possible before.
+However, CAPZ has historically not forbidden workload cluster administrators from modifying any such sensitive configuration in the past.

 Overall, none of the approaches outlined above change what data is ultimately represented in the API, only the higher-level shape of the API.
 That means there is no further transport or handling of secrets or other